- All visitors to Dusk Till Dawn must join as members.

 - Management decision is final.

-- If a player wins a seat included in a prizepool they must use the seat for the target event, unless told otherwise by Dusk Till Dawn Management.
+- A player who wins a seat in a live event prizepool must use the seat for the specified event.

 - Management decision is final.